-The game comes with a lot of rules and unless you are playing casually, you need to learn everything about the game.
-Some of the things you will need to know are the technicalities of the game which include the type of shots or strokes to play.
-You will need to practice these basic skills to improve your performance in table tennis.
-It is after you have moved from the basic steps, you can progress to the advanced skills in the game.
+Table Tennis is a complex sport, and it takes a certain amount of practice to master the skills.
+The game comes with many rules, and unless you are playing casually, you need to learn everything about the game.
+Some of the things you will need to know are the technicalities of the game, which include the type of shots or strokes to play.

 The first step to learning table tennis is knowing how to play shots perfectly.
-We will try to explain each of the strokes in table tennis and what purpose they serve in the game.
+After you have moved from the basic steps, you can progress to the advanced skills in the game.
+We will try to explain each of the strokes in table tennis and their purpose in the game.
 In this article, you will learn about all the different types of shots in table tennis.

 The forehand serves table tennis stroke is one of the first types of serve learned by beginners.
 This shot is used most of the time during the game.